 The Ensembl Outreach team regularly organises workshops.
-Genome browser workshops (see below for more information) are usually one day; workshops on the use of the Ensembl Application Programming Interfaces (APIs) can be one, two or three days.
-If you are interested in hosting a workshop or want more information, please contact Giulietta Spudich.
-Have a look at our free, online browser workshop on the EBI’s train online platform to get a flavour for what it’s like.
+Genome browser workshops (see below for more information) are usually one day; workshops on the use of the Ensembl Application Programming Interfaces (APIs) can be one to four days.
+If you are interested in hosting a workshop or want more information, please contact our helpdesk.
+Have a look at our free, online browser workshop on the EBI’s train online platform to get a flavour of what it’s like.

 Our standard 1-day browser workshop offers participants the possibility of gaining lots of hands-on experience in the use of the Ensembl genome browser, but also provides them with the necessary background information.
 The workshop is primarily targeted at wetlab researchers.

 The workshop consists of a series of modules, listed below.
-Most modules consist of a presentation, followed by the opportunity to do exercises.
+Most modules consist of a presentation and a demonstration of the tools, followed by the opportunity to do exercises.
 Participants are encouraged to bring problems/questions about their research and we will try to tackle these during the workshop using Ensembl.
 The exact mix of modules can be varied, depending on the preferences of the participants.

-- Introduction to Ensembl: origin, goals and organization of the Ensembl project
+- Introduction to Ensembl: origin, goals and organisation of the Ensembl project

 - Data mining with BioMart: retrieving genomic information using a web interface (no programming required).